rakshapadiyar/Git_Github_Notes/README.md

 Associates a remote repository at the url with the local repository. (can be done via ssh too. but, https is recommended_) 'Origin' is the alias that we assign to the url.

+if origin of prev remote exists,
+git remote remove origin

 2) git push -u origin master
 pushes local repo to remote repo